How Businesses Generate Their “Leads”

 Sometimes a remarketing ad isn’t quite enough to finish the sale.
 What a lot of successful companies do is offer deals to those who left something in their cart.

 The point we are making here is you can have remarketing pixels for all sorts of “events”.
 You can make a remarketing list for anybody who visited a specific product page or a general website list.
 Remarketing to people who follow you on social media, like your content, or view any of your videos is also possible!

 The possibilities are endless and the sky’s the limit.
-You can create customized, high intent audiences of people MUCH more likely to BUY and CONVERT through your online advertising.
+You can create customized, high intent audiences of people MUCH more likely to BUY through your online advertising.

 It’s nearly impossible to tell when someone saw a television ad, then decided to take action and buy as a result from seeing the ad.
 Unless the ad had a specific coupon or offer, the likelihood of tracking exactly how a customer converted is largely a mystery.

-Advertising online gives businesses up to the minute insights into what’s working, how well (or how poorly) a campaign is going.
-It gives businesses the ability to update ads in real time, post in real time and track conversions, clicks and more.
+Advertising online gives businesses up to the minute insights into what’s working, and how well (or how poorly) a campaign is going.
+It gives businesses the ability to update ads in real-time, post in real-time, and track conversions and clicks.

 Businesses can even set up multiple conversion “events” similar to the remarketing lists.
 Companies can set custom parameters on ads, using special tracking addons that can go as far as saying exactly how much ROI digital ads are getting.

 You can set up conversions on all your products, services & offerings so you can know exactly what is converting on your services.

 Say you are promoting a clothing line featuring: jackets, pants, and shirts.
 You can set each article of clothing its own conversion action.
 Do your pants cost $50 for a pair?
 Did it cost $2 for a click and $10 for a conversion?
 You can set that $50 parameter on your conversion action so that when someone converts you can see a clear ROI.